Classification of Cellular Fake Surfaces: Generic polyhedra and singular manifolds

 \subsection{Non-spine fake surfaces}

 Generic $n$-polyhedra arise as dual celluation of triangulations of $(n+1)$-manifolds and spines of $(n+1)$-manifolds.
 For $n\geq 3$, every generic $n$-polyhedron is a spine of some manifold \cite{matveev1973special}.
 The salient feature of dimension two is that most contractible fake surfaces are non-spines, as our classification shows.
 This is summarized in Table~\ref{tab:my_table}.
+The numbers of contractible fake surfaces $\{C_n\}$ of complexity $n$ form an interesting sequence, which has not appeared elsewhere \cite{cfs}.
 We also observe that as the complexity increases, the fraction of surfaces that are spines decreases.

 This provides evidence for the following conjecture:

 \begin{myconj} The ratio of spine to non-spine contractible fake surfaces of complexity $n$ goes to 0 as the complexity $n$ goes to infinity. \end{myconj}